sajibsrs/php-design-patterns/readme.md

 In some case there's **`Improvement`** section that describes how some certain pattern or it's usage can be improved with little effort.

 ### Design Patterns:
->Examples uses PHP 8.0 or above.
+>Examples uses PHP 8.0 or above but anyone with experience with other programming language should be able understand right away.

 #### 🍎 Creational
 * [**Simple Factory**](./creational/simple-factory.md)
 * [**Factory Method**](./creational/factory-method.md)